Generating Source Files

 This is the backend used by mavgenerate.py.
 The documentation below explains all the options for both tools.

-For example, to generate MAVLink 2 C libraries for the common.xml dialect:
+For example, to generate MAVLink 2 C libraries for a dialect named your_custom_dialect.xml:

 The full syntax can be output by running mavgen with the